jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Screenshots

-For those using x86_64 Intel Windows and Macs install the following ISOs:
+For those using x86_64 Intel Windows and Macs install the following ISOs, install `neofetch` and take a screenshot of the results.

 * Debian Based
   * Ubuntu 22.04 Desktop edition